BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Collect your required signing devices, and ideally also a laptop Computer with a MicroSD Adapter.
 You'll also need a pen.
 1. [  ] Visit your Secondary Storage.
-1. [  ] Make sure your printed SSKR share still exists.
-1. [  ] Make sure your printed account descriptor still exists.
-1. [  ] Make sure your instructions for heirs still exist.
-   1. If anything in the letter has changed, update it (or replace it), and redate it.
-   1. If you changed the letter, make a note to do the same at Home Storage.

-***Passport Instructions:***

-1. [  ] Backup your Passport[^47].
-   1. Choose Settings > Backup > Create Backup
-   2. Insert the MicroSD from the Secondary Storage into your Passport
-   3. Create a New Backup
-1. Check your MicroSD on your Computer
-   1. If you were able to bring a laptop and MicroSD adapter, insert the MicroSD into the adapter and the adapter into the computer.
-   2. Look through the filesystem, make sure that the backups and (optional) SSKR shares are there as expected.

 ```mermaid
     graph BT;